-Titan, once thought to be the largest moon in the solar system, turned out to be slightly smaller than Ganymede when photographed by Voyager 1.
+Titan, once thought to be the largest moon in the solar system, turned out to be slightly smaller than Jupiter's moon Ganymede when photographed by Voyager 1.
+It is, nonetheless, larger than the planet Mercury.
 The surface of Titan is obscured by a dense atmosphere of nitrogen and methane, which made the moon appear larger in telescopic observations.

 Although the atmosphere looks featureless when photographed from afar, some banding was detected in specially processed Voyager 1 images.

 A color-enhanced image from Voyager 1 shows high altitude haze layers that occur 500 kilometers (310 miles) above the main cloud layer of Titan.